bankh/GPU_Compute/Docker_images/AMD/readMe.md

 --shm-size 8G \                           # Set the size of the shared memory segment to 8GB; useful for certain applications like databases or deep learning frameworks
 -p 0.0.0.0:6006:6006 \                    # Map the container's port 6006 to the host's port 6006; accessible to any IP address on the host system
+-v /mnt/data_drive:/mnt/data_drive \      # Mount the /mnt/data_drive directory from the host to the same path in the container
--v /mnt/data_drive:/mnt/data_drive \      # Mount the /mnt/data_drive directory from the host to the same path in the container pytorch-linux-bionic-rocm3.5-py3.8        # The Docker image name to use, which in this case appears to be a specific PyTorch image built for Ubuntu Bionic with ROCm3.5 and Python 3.8
+-v /home/ubuntu:/mnt/ubuntu \             # Mount the /home/ubuntu directory from the host to /mnt/ubuntu in the container
+pytorch-linux-bionic-rocm3.5-py3.8        # The Docker image name to use, which in this case appears to be a specific PyTorch image built for Ubuntu Bionic with ROCm3.5 and Python 3.8
 ```
 Enabling GPU and Display and make it accessible from host computer: